 The French company’s Bank is Barclays Paris, the collecting Bank.
 The Chinese company’s Bank is Bank of Taizou.
 Since the proceeds are to be paid in USD, correspondent banks must be involved and an account in the USA must be credited.

 The table below contains the fields that are transported in the MT400 SWIFT Message.
-As usual, we have added a column (comments) to provide further explanation and make the things clearer for our readers.
+As usual, we have added a column (comments) to provide further explanation and make things clearer for our readers.

 Narratives and notes on this MT400 SWIFT Message